BekaValentine/xanalogical-hypertext-system/notes.md

 ```
 host/doc:
+  compound
   host/rawtext
   host/odllinkfordoc

 host/odllinkfordoc:
+  link
   odlspechost/odlspec
   formattable-document: host/doc
-  odl-document: host/odlfordoc

-host/odlfordoc:
-  host/odldoctitlelink
-  host/odldocpar1link
-  host/odldocpar2link
+  odl: host/odldoctitlelink, host/odldocpar1link host/odldocpar2link

 host/odldoctitlelink:
+  link
   odlspechost/odltitlespec
   title-text: element/0/span/0-11

 host/olddocpar1link:
+  link
   odlspechost/odlparagraphspec
   paragraph-text: element/0/span/13-52

 host/olddocpar2link:
+  link
   odlspechost/odlparagraphspec
   paragraph-text: element/0/span/54-79
 ```

 # Trails and Assemblages

-Other imaginable uses for compound documents are as records of browsing, to replicate Memex's trails, for instance.
+Other imaginable uses for links are as records of browsing, to replicate Memex's trails, for instance.
 Such a thing might look something like this:

 ```
 host/memextrail:
-  host/doc1
-  host/doc2
-  host/doc3
-  host/memextraillink

-host/memextraillink:
-  memextrailspechost/memextrailspec
-  trail: host/memextrail
-  link-sequence: host/linkdoc1todoc2, host/linkdoc2todoc3
+  link
+  memextraillinkspechost/memextraillinkspec
+  trail: host/doc1, host/linkdoc1todoc2, host/doc2, host/linkdoc2todoc3, host/doc3
 ```

 Since trails have a distinctive linearity to them, it's also probably desirable to have a more free-form scattering of documents that are related in ways that the author wishes to share.
-The structure of one of these assemblages would be very simlar to a trail but the expected structure of the links, and the presentation, are not sequential:
+The structure of one of these assemblages would be very similar to a trail but the expected structure of the links, and the presentation, are not sequential:

 ```
 host/assemblage:
-  host/doc1
-  host/doc2
-  host/doc3
-  host/assembladelink

-host/assemblagelink:
+  link
   assemblagelinkspechost/assemblagelinkspec
-  assemblage: host/assemblage
-  links: host/linkdoc1todoc2, host/linkdoc1todoc3, host/linkdoc2todoc3
+  assemblage: host/doc1, host/doc2, host/doc3, host/linkdoc1todoc2, host/linkdoc1todoc3, host/linkdoc2todoc3
 ```

+# Distinctions Between Compound Documents and Links

+The difference between compound documents and links is perhaps subtle, but important.
+Compound documents are fundamentally not structured in any interesting way beyond sequence of content.
+That is, essentially, what they're for: combining multiple pieces of content, of possibly different types, into a single sequential document.
+Compound documents are not intended for especially rich content, and definitely not for content with interesting structure beyond sequential combination and aggregation of sub-content.
+Compound documents dont have types, or any sort of information about "what" they are or do, because they do precisely one thing: sum up the content of their transclusions.
+Links, on the other hand, are for all structured concepts that relate things, whether those things are content documents (simple or complex), or other links.
+Links are the structured, open-ended, type-distinguished form of document.
+Some kinds of links are merely relational, for example, jump links, quote links, and comment links.
+But other links are much more richly structured, and represent a kind of document in their own right, such as trail links.

 # Syntax / Formatting